Lab 7 - Backups, Monitoring & DevOps

 Resources

-For this task, you will set up Checkmk to monitor your server
+For this task, you will set up Munin to monitor your servers.

-1. Configure the Ubuntu droplet named FRONTEND as the primary host for Checkmk.
+1. Configure the Ubuntu droplet named FRONTEND as the primary host for Munin.

 2. Then, add the FRONTEND and BACKEND droplets as two monitored hosts

-3. Send the URL of the Checkmk dashboard and the password in your grading packet.
+3. Send the URL of the Munin dashboard and the password in your grading packet.
 Make sure that both FRONTEND and BACKEND are appearing in the data.

-Of course, you may need to modify your firewall configuration to allow incoming connections for this to work!
-If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab
+Of course, you may need to modify your firewall configuration to allow incoming connections on the correct port for this to work!

 Tip